Home · faucets

 4. Regular Preventive Cleaning Schedule

-Weekly (30 seconds): Quick visual check + wipe dry after use
+Weekly (30 seconds): Quick visual check and wipe dry after use

 Every 2–3 weeks (5 minutes): Remove aerator, rinse, reassemble